loicdtx/Wageningen_PhD_thesis_template/README.md

 ## Acknowledgements

-[Arend Ligtenberg](https://www.wageningenur.nl/en/Persons/Arend-Ligtenberg.htm) from the Laboratory of Geo-Information Science and Remote Sensing (Wageningen University) is da real MVP for that template.
+[Arend Ligtenberg](https://www.wageningenur.nl/en/Persons/Arend-Ligtenberg.htm) from the Laboratory of Geo-Information Science and Remote Sensing (Wageningen University) is the main person behind this template.
 He designed the whole thing in 2006 for his own [thesis](http://edepot.wur.nl/40696).
 Minor adjustments were made by Kim Calders (2014), Ben deVries (2015) and myself.
 Big thanks to them.

 ## Additional tips